zhuyutian57/Bazinga-Compiler/README.md

 ​	This is a slow-to-die, single-function and fake-cpp compiler.
 Don't expect too much.
 Just for fun.

 ​	Congratulations!
 The first version is published.
-Here are details.
+Here are the details.

 ## 1. Structure of Project